happyplusplus/happyplusplus.github.io/FreeCellInfinityPrivacyPolicy.md

 Non-personally identifiable information

 We may collect information about the user's non-personally identifiable information when they are concerned about our services.
-The information includes but is not limited to: device type, brand and model, Android operating system version, unique device identifier, location, and country.
+The information includes but is not limited to: device type, brand and model, Android operating system version, unique device identifier, and country.

 Personal information